jackwhittle/What_matters_in_English_schools/README.md

 Note: I excluded all data that I termed 'Academic' since it had circular causality with the Progress 8 measure: for example, doing better than others in Maths will make you progress more than them.

-### The six key non-academic factors are:
+### The five key non-academic factors are:
-1) Coming from a disadvantaged background hampers a child's academic progress
+1) Taking a(ny) language at GCSE is a strong indicator of a child progressing more than his or her peers
 2) Achieving at least one GCSE is important: most children get at least one GCSE, but there are a few schools which have more than a handful of pupils not getting at least one GCSE
-3) Taking a(ny) language at GCSE is a strong indicator of a child progressing more than his or her peers
+3) The more GCSEs (and equivalent) qualifications that children do, the more they progress
-4) Girls progress faster than boys from 11 to 16 years old
+4) Coming from a disadvantaged background hampers a child's academic progress
-5) The more GCSEs (and equivalent) qualifications that children do, the more they progress
+5) Girls progress faster than boys from 11 to 16 years old

 ### There were some surprise findings too...
 ...because they turned out to be unimportant when I had thought that they would be:<br />
-a) The ratio of teachers to pupils does not have a significant impact on overall academic progress<br />
+a) Class size (the ratio of teachers to pupils) does not have a significant impact on overall academic progress<br />
-b) Children in Selective Schools make on average two thirds of a grade more progress per GCSE than children in Non-Selective ones (remember that the focus in the project is how much progress children make, not their 'raw' academic achievement)<br />
+b) Children in Selective Schools make on average two thirds of a grade more progress per GCSE than children in Non-Selective ones (interesting given that the focus in the project is how much progress children make, not their 'raw' academic achievement)<br />
 c) The most recent Government Inspection (Ofsted) rating of the school was not a big predictor of progress<br />
 d) Educational establishments (Academies) did not progress more than other schools, though it may be too early to see the impact of these institutions<br />
 e) Geographic location in the UK was not itself a significant factor in explaining progress<br />